-In most cases, a treatment plan that includes a combination of urate-lowering therapy (ULT) and lifestyle adjustments can effectively lower uric acid levels to 6.0 mg/dL or below.
-It may take time, but this course of action is effective for many patients.
+Ultimately, a treatment plan that includes a combination of urate-lowering therapy (ULT) and lifestyle adjustments can effectively lower uric acid levels to 6.0 mg/dL or below.
+It may take time, but this course of action is effective for many people with qout.

-Some people, however, may have difficulty reaching their target uric acid level even if they are on a ULT and making necessary lifestyle changes.
+Virtually all gout sufferers will have difficulty reaching their target uric acid level even if they are on a ULT and making necessary lifestyle changes.
 In these hard-to-treat cases, the doctor may recommend a combination of ULTs.